 The summit of Mount Albert (1620m map; 1691m my GPS).

 The summit offered some great views of the surrounding region.
 This panorama is looking southeast from the summit.
-From left to right: Prairie Bluff Mountain, Victoria Peak (partially obscured by clouds), “Mill Creek Peak” (also partially obscured by clouds), Mount Gladstone, ‘Table Top’, and Table Mountain.
+From left to right: Prairie Bluff Mountain, Victoria Peak (partially obscured by clouds), “Whitney Creek Mountain”, “Gladstone’s Toe”, “Mill Creek Peak” (also partially obscured by clouds), Mount Gladstone, ‘Table Top’, and Table Mountain.

 Looking west from the summit.
 The summit of Mount Baldy is in the foreground to the right of centre.
 Blue Mountain is in the distant centre.

 Looking north from the summit.
 Just to the right of centre is our next destination for the day, Piney Point.
-The Porcupine Hills are in the far distance.
+Ky-es-kaghd-oghsuyiss (the Porcupine Hills) is in the far distance.

 Jeff stands on the summit of mighty Mount Albert.